cc299792458/Classic-RL-Algorithms/traditional_algos/monte_carlo/monte_carlo.md

-To determine a policy without model, we need q functions rather than v functions.
+**Monte Carlo Methods** use sampling to estimate value functions and determine policies when the environment's transition model is not available.

-To estimate the action values, one key thing we need to consider is maintaining exploration.
-Otherwise, some action-state pairs will be never visited.
+It's important to note that, without the transition model, we must estimate the Q-functions directly instead of the V-functions.
+This consideration also applies when discussing TD-learning methods.

-Without epsilon-greedy, the policy can find the optimal policy but can't thoroughly explore all the actions, so sometimes it can't hanlde multi-optimal actions' situation.
+To accurately estimate action values, it's crucial to maintain exploration; otherwise, some state-action pairs may never be visited.